MicroStrategy/rest-api-docs/CONTRIBUTING.md

 ### Your PR is merged

 Congratulations!
-The whole MicroStrategy community thanks you. :sparkles:
+The whole Strategy community thanks you. :sparkles:

 Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/MicroStrategy/rest-api-docs/graphs/contributors) and at the bottom of the page you contributed to.

-### Keep contributing as you use MicroStrategy Docs
+### Keep contributing as you use Strategy Docs

-Now that you're a part of the MicroStrategy Docs community, you can keep participating in many ways.
+Now that you're a part of the Strategy Docs community, you can keep participating in many ways.

 **Learn more about contributing:**